Forget the Myths: Millennials Really Are Buying Homes

 A New Market Force

-The same report notes that Millennial buyers are more mobile than preceding generations, and do not hesitate to move to new locations, but they are also more apt to buy homes that they intend to stay in for a longer period of time than their parents or older siblings.
+The same report notes that Older Millennial buyers, as well as Gen Xers, moved the shortest distance with a median of 10 miles.
+They are also more apt to buy homes that they intend to stay in for a longer period of time than their parents or older siblings.
 These buyers no longer consider first homes simply starter homes.

 Interestingly, younger buyers have become interested in older homes, not to fix and flip, but to renovate and live in.
 Ironically, it was baby boomers who are selling these types of homes and moving to urban condos or active adult communities.
-Even two years ago, it was noted that this generation was moving out of the city core and heading toward a more traditional suburban lifestyle.
+As the group most likely to purchase a pre-owned home or condo, Millennials prioritize convenience to their job and cost of commute most.

 Balance Between Debt and Savings